epfl-ada/ada-2022-project-adaandthelovelaces/.ipynb_checkpoints/README-checkpoint.md

 - The global vision helps understanding if we simply need to put the links going to a given page at the top if we want to increase overall clicks (no matter their source).

 - The local vision helps to understand if, for a given page, we want to increase traffic toward a specific article, it helps to put the link on top or not.

-Finally, a case study is conducted as an example of poor link positioning.
-We will limit the view of players in the Wikispeedia game and asses their performances (The player only uses links in a limited view).

 ### Data pre-processing